BobbyShmurner/AdventOfCode/README.md

 # Advent Of Code
 ___
-These are my solutions to the anual [Advent of Code Events](https://adventofcode.com), Created by the talented [Eric Wastl](http://was.tl/)
+These are my solutions to the annual [Advent of Code Events](https://adventofcode.com), Created by the talented [Eric Wastl](http://was.tl/)
 ___
 ## Note
 If you would like to run any of my solutions:
-- Make sure you are using [Python 3.10.1](https://www.python.org/downloads/release/python-3101/) (or later),
+- First, build the binary for the specific year you would like to run (Make sure you have rust installed)
+- Next, create a folder called `inputs` in the same directory as the built binary
-- Place **YOUR** Challange input in the same directory as the python script (This is bceause some challange inputs are user specific, so make sure to use the correct input that is associated with your account)
+- Place **YOUR** puzzle inputs in the `inputs` folder, and make sure to name the file based on the input's corresponding day (e.g `day1.txt`)
+- Enjoy :D